 What triggers eczema in one infant won't necessarily trigger it in another.
 However, there are some common eczema triggers to avoid, including:

 - Dry skin.
 This is often caused by low humidity, especially during winter when homes are well heated and the air is dry.
-Dry skin can make baby's eczema itchier.
+Dry skin can make a baby's eczema worse.

 - Irritants.
-Think scratchy wool clothes, perfumes, body soaps, laundry detergents and fabric conditioners.
-These can all trigger baby's eczema flares.
+Scratchy wool clothes, perfumes, body soaps, laundry detergents and fabric conditioners can all trigger a baby's eczema flares.

 - Heat and sweat.
-Both heat and sweat can make the itch of infant eczema worse.
+Both heat and sweating can make the itch of infant eczema worse.